Best free software for students 2024

 Best for: PDF to Word conversion.

-Another Microsoft Office replica, WPS offers your typical Document, Presentations and Spreadsheets trio.
+Another Microsoft 365 replica, WPS offers your typical Document, Presentations and Spreadsheets trio.

-It does have some ads (which can be removed if you pay for premium) but is super user-friendly and completely compatible with all MS Office files.
+It does have some ads (which can be removed if you pay for premium) but is super user-friendly and completely compatible with all Microsoft files.

 It has some impressive tools.
 For example, it has the ability to convert PDF files into Word documents for free, which you won't easily find elsewhere.
 Plus, the 1GB of free drive storage is a nice added bonus.